OpenRoberta/openroberta-lab/Docker/_README.md

 chmod ugo+x /etc/init.d/openrobertalab

 systemctl enable openrobertalab
-systemctl start openrobertalab            # is the START really needed?
+systemctl start openrobertalab

-systemctl daemon-reload                   # is the RELOAD really needed? reload all config files and (re-)start all services systemctl list-unit-files | grep enabled  # see all enabled services systemctl list-unit-files | grep running  # see all running services
+# systemctl daemon-reload                 # is the RELOAD really needed? reload all config files and (re-)start all services
 systemctl status openrobertalab           # to see logging journalctl -u openrobertalab.service      # to see more logging
 ```